drorata/ds-dask_cluster_example/README.md

 There are two next steps that I haven't fully explored yet, but I believe they are definitely worth investigating further:

 * You might want to check out `terraform workspace`; this can help you run several clusters from the same directory.
 For example when running different experiements at the same time.
-* Enable a node with Jupyter server so the local notebook won't be needed
+* Install Jupyter server on one of the nodes of the cluster enabling interactive distributed processing.